 With an active developer community that listens to user feedback and suggestions, this program comes packed with what most photographers need to edit their photos before publishing them.

 Notable GIMP Features Include:

-- Paint features like paint tool (brush, pencil, airbrush, and clone)
+- Paint features like paint tools (brush, pencil, airbrush, and clone)

 - Custom brushes and patterns